AmanSinghBhogal/AmanSinghBhogal/README.md

-# Hi there 👋
+# Hello 👋

+- 👨‍💻 I'm a Full Stack Developer.
 - 🔭 I’m currently learning about Google Cloud Platform.
-- 👯 I’m looking to collaborate on making Web Applications.
+- 👯 I’m looking to collaborate on making Web Applications in MERN stack.
+- :man_student: I'am currently in my 3rd year of College.
 - 💬 Ask me about books, best resources for learning Computer Science and doing research .
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aman-singh-bhogal-002914195/).
 - 😄 Pronouns: He/Him